News and Events

 - School-wide Discipline Practice: Responsive Classrooms

-The Lowell Elementary School Spectrum Program is guided by and will be implemented to address the following:
+The Lowell Elementary School Spectrum approach is guided by and will be implemented to address the following:

 1. Provide a rigorous curriculum.